garrickdabbs/SFM-Graph-Service/core/README.md

 ### `sfm_query.py`
 Provides the query engine abstraction and NetworkX implementation for analyzing SFM graphs.
 This enables complex network analysis and policy impact assessment.

+### `sfm_service.py`
+Provides a unified facade service that simplifies interaction with the SFM framework.
+This is the recommended entry point for most users, offering high-level operations without requiring direct manipulation of repositories or query engines.

 ## Core Data Model

 The SFM framework models socio-economic systems as networks of interconnected entities.
 Here are the main components: